brunagirao/trade-lwc/README.md

 ## IMPORTANT! | Ebury Custom Settings

 - After push the components of this project in Salesforce a **Custom Setting** named **Ebury Custom Setting** will be created.
-So, you need fill the follow field with the correct data for the code execute as expected:
+So, you need fill the fields below with the correct data for the code execute as expected:
 - **ApiKey**: get your key in [Fixer API](https://apilayer.com/marketplace/fixer-api#pricing) site.
 My apiKey is C2NlwIvwyXnRC2smGYyGRc9kDlctJ82O
 - **Ebury Queue:** TradeReviewers
 - **Template Email Notification:** NewTrade